Build System vs CI System: What's the Difference and Why Does it Matter?

 CI is thus too about learning from repeating patterns.
 After all, a CI pipeline is something that is repeated over and over again, most of the time with incremental changes only, and ultimately, with the least of those changes going to the production environment.
 QA teams and their testing environment are overloaded and the best CI systems out there include intelligent capabilities able to detect only what has changed and apply the tests required to that subset of the code.

 Eventually, teams realize that the way to go is to settle on and maintain a proper developer experience.
-Whether your devs are running everything locally in their own build systems or collaborating through a shared CI server might not be the actual problem.
+Whether your developers are running everything locally in their own build systems or collaborating through a shared CI server might not be the actual problem.

 As this paper points out, developers want to make an impact.
 They want their hard work to contribute to a solution.
 For that, the system they use needs to provide feedback on how their contributions are being delivered to the end user.
 It’s the confidence that this feedback mechanism provides that really encourages developers to become empowered and reach velocity.
 Quoting the research piece, “developer[s] will deliver less frequently if the delivery processes are time-consuming, if it’s too complicated to deliver, or if there is no evident value in delivering often to the mainline.”